rllko/Multi-Tenant-Auth-Service/README.md

 **Authio** is a multi-tenant SaaS platform designed for secure license and session management.

-**Update:** in a rush i tried to make a frontend, ended up trying to use AI to speedup the development but its still unfinished.
+**Update:** in a rush i tried to make a frontend.
 If you're interested you can always check out the old auth [here](https://github.com/rllko/Multi-Tenant-Auth-Service/tree/6dd760773f648f1f214d2a4ecdfe3522a5d57eef)  for the backend without any frontend slop.

 This is a personal side project where i took my old license authentication sytem and tried to implement a multi tenancy architecture.
 The old auth that can be found here.
 Contributions and pull requests are welcome!